storageos/storageos.github.io/_docs/install/iso.md

     ![screenshot](/images/docs/iso/9-isonet.png)

-2. Setup the user name you will use to login and administer each of your you nodes - the same name for all nodes is recommended.
+2. Setup the user name you will use to login and administer each of your you nodes - the same name for all nodes is recommended

    ![screenshot](/images/docs/iso/10-isousers.png)

-3. Enter a name - for example, the same name as what you just entered earlier.
+3. Enter a name - for example, the same name you just entered earlier

    ![screenshot](/images/docs/iso/11-isousers.png)

-4. Enter the password - again, the same password for all nodes is recommended.
+4. Enter the password - again, the same password for all nodes is recommended

     ![screenshot](/images/docs/iso/12-isousers.png)